AndersSchmidtHansen/TheStartupJigsaw/README.md

 6. not clone something else out there.
 7. consider the following idea evaluation criteria:

-	a.
-Market size
+	1. Market size
-	b.
-Market growth (is going to be big in 10 years)
+	2. Market growth (is going to be big in 10 years)
-	c.
-Growth strategy
+	3. Growth strategy
-	d.
-Defensibility
+	4. Defensibility

 8. answer "Yes" to the following problem evaluation questions:

-	a.
-"Does the problem relate to me?"
+	1. "Does the problem relate to me?"
-	b.
-"Am I really passionate about that problem?"
+	2. "Am I really passionate about that problem?"
-	c.
-"Is it a problem that other people have?"
+	3. "Is it a problem that other people have?"